 Let’s be honest though, it takes a bit of time to assemble something like this, while the baking of the cake itself takes as little as ten minutes.
 The cooling time and chilling time takes a bit more longer than a traditional cake, but the outcome is well worth the work.

-One of my blogging goals this year partnering with Bob’s Red Mill has been to showcase some of their products with all of you and also get my youngest child to eat recipes I make with nut free products, like their coconut flour.
 My youngest has a tree nut allergy but also really just hates anything that has coconut flavor.
 Hiding it has been my goal as a low carb recipe developer since I can’t use almond flour in family recipes.

 A product you may have never heard of before that is in this recipe is psyllium husk powder.
 The seeds themselves are indigestible, but are processed into powder for easier consumption.
 They are a wonderful source of dietary fiber, but here in this recipe, I’m using it to help the cake itself not break when rolled, which happened 4 other times I tried making it.
 Ground psyllium seed husk helps bind moisture and make breads less crumbly so after seeking advice of my friend from Low Carb So Simple I added just a little and success happened.